sassoftware/viya4-deployment/docs/user/Multi-Tenancy.md

 ## Troubleshooting

-1. Verify that all the pods are in Running/Completed state before offboarding the tenants.
+1. Verify that all the pods are in `Running` or `Completed` state before offboarding the tenants.
 Otherwise, locks might have been added by SAS Viya services, and the offboarding job will exit without offboarding the tenants.
-(SAS is working on a fix to remediate this situation.)
-2. Do not attempt to offboard tenants immediately after performing the onboarding steps.
+2. Do not attempt to offboard tenants immediately after onboarding.
 Most of the SAS Viya services are restarted during tenant onboarding.
-The tenant environment might be accessible during the time immediately following tenant onboarding, but there might some services that have not yet stabilized.
+The tenant environment might be accessible during the time immediately following tenant onboarding, but there might be some services that have not yet stabilized.
 As a result, they can cause the issue that is described in the previous troubleshooting step.